j-lepard/Understanding_Used_Car_Prices/README.md

   - We considered classifying the data by weight classes (e.g. light duty, medium duty, heavy duty) but did not have that information listed in the dataset and this classification also most likely varies by country.
   - We considered classifying the data by engine size but since the data contained both North American and European brands they would also most likely be evaluated differently.
 - Determining the suitable methods of outlier detection and/or removal, as well as interpreting the results.
 Since price relies heavily upon a multitude of factors, we struggled with deciding which variables could be removed.
-- (regression analsysis - had to apply specific algorithm etc. outside of scope of current knowledge)
+- regression analsysis had to apply specific algorithm outside of scope of current knowledge)
-- (add any challenges and future considerations as you guys see fit)

 ## <br>Future Considerations
 - Creating a procedure for appropriate naming convention and folder structure